5GSEC/MobiWatch/README.md

 ### MobiFlow Auditor xApp

 MobiWatch directly acquires security telemetry from the SDL generated from the [MobiFlow Auditor xApp](https://github.com/5GSEC/MobiFlow-Auditor) xApp.
-Following the instructions to prepare the environment and collect data from a 5G network.
+Follow the instructions to prepare the environment and collect data from a 5G network.

 ## Build